St. Louis Lambert International Airport: After World War II: expansion, Ozark Air Lines hub

 After the war, NAS St. Louis reverted to a reserve installation, supporting carrier-based fighters and land-based patrol aircraft.
 When it closed in 1958, most of its facilities were acquired by the Missouri Air National Guard and became "Lambert Field Air National Guard Base."
 Some other facilities were retained by non-flying activities of the Naval Reserve and Marine Corps Reserve, while the rest was redeveloped to expand airline operations at the airport.

 Ozark Air Lines began operations at the airport in 1950.

 To handle increasing passenger traffic, Minoru Yamasaki was commissioned to design a new terminal, which began construction in 1953.
-Completed in 1956 at a total cost of $7.2 million, the three-domed design preceded terminals at John F. Kennedy International Airport (JFK) in New York City and Paris–Charles de Gaulle Airport.
+Completed in 1956 at a total cost of $7.2 million, the three-domed design preceded TWA terminal at John F. Kennedy International Airport (JFK) in New York City.
 A fourth dome was added in 1965 following the passage of a $200 million airport revenue bond.

 The April 1957 Official Airline Guide shows 44 weekday TWA departures; American, 24; Delta, 16; Ozark, 14; Eastern, 13; Braniff, 6 and Central, 2.
 The first scheduled jet was a TWA 707 to New York on July 21, 1959.

 In 1971, the airport became "Lambert–St. Louis International Airport."